thingsiplay/tochd/README.md

 At default `Ctrl+c` in the terminal will abort current job and start next one.
 Temporary folders and files are removed automatically, but it can't hurt to check manually for confirmation.
-Temporary folders are hidden starting with a dot in name.
+When option `-E` is in effect and `Ctrl+c` is used in the terminal, then script will stop ALL jobs and exit, while removing the temporary folders as well.
+(Unlike before, where option `-E` caused to leave temporary files.)

 ### Multiprocessing support